robindotis/contented/docs/docs.md

 ---
 ```

-***Contented*** 🕸 understands the following Front Matter attributes.
+The following Front Matter attributes are accepted.
 Any other attributes will be ignored.

 | Attribute | Value |
 | --- | --- |